 Quick Summary

 Conversely, this means that If a person does not draw up a will during their lifetime, the statutory succession applies in the event of death.
-This article gives you an overview of the types of wills that exist in Germany.
-It explains the differences and formal requirements of each type of will.
-However, the type of will that best reflects your wishes can best be clarified in a personal consultation with a specialist lawyer.
+There are various types of wills in Germany.
+This article will give you an overview of the types of wills that exist in Germany.
+It also explains the differences and formal requirements of each type of will.
+However, the type of will that best reflects your wishes can only be clarified in a personal consultation with a specialist lawyer.

 Testamentary freedom and its limits

-Regardless of its form, a will always serves to diverge from the legal order of succession.
+Regardless of the form of will chosen, a will always serves to deviate from the legal order of succession.
 Future testators can therefore use a will to make individual arrangements for their estate.
-This includes provisions to favor or disadvantage individual heirs.
-This is because future testators can disinherit legal heirs in whole or in part within certain limits and under certain conditions.
+This includes provisions that favor or disadvantage individual heirs.
+This is because, within certain limits and under certain conditions, future testators can disinherit legal heirs in whole or in part.

 The following are among the points that future testators can regulate in their will:

-• Disinheritance: Persons designated as heirs according to intestate succession can be partially or – under certain very strict conditions – completely disinherited.
-However, as a rule, disinherited persons almost always receive the compulsory portion.
-The legal hurdles for complete disinheritance are very high.
-They are usually only met if the heir has committed a serious crime against the testator.
+- Disinheritance: Persons who are designated as heirs according to the statutory order of succession can be partially or – under certain very strict conditions – completely disinherited.
+As a rule, however, disinherited persons almost always receive the compulsory portion.
+The legal hurdles for complete disinheritance are very high and are usually only met if the heir has committed a serious crime against the testator.

-However, the freedom to make a will is limited.
+However, the freedom to make a will also has its limits.
 In particular, this means that a will:

 Forms of wills: Types of Last Will and Testaments in Germany

 There are various types of wills in Germany, which differ in terms of content and formal requirements.
-Below you find an overview of the main testament types and special forms.
+Here you will find an overview of the main types of wills and special forms.

 The personal or holographic will

-The so-called “holographic will” – also known as a “personal will” or “handwritten will” – is most popular.
-This type of testament can be drawn up by anyone at home at any time.
+The so-called “handwritten will” – also known as a “personal will” or “private will” – is widespread.
+This is because such a will can be drawn up by anyone at home at any time.
 In principle, there are therefore no costs involved in drawing up this type of will.
 It is also possible to amend a handwritten will at a later date at any time.
 The legal regulations on handwritten wills can be found in Section 2247 BGB (2024).
 It can be assumed that this is the most common form of will.

 These formal requirements must be followed for a “handwritten will”:

-• The entire will must be handwritten.
-A mixture of computer printouts, copies and handwritten parts is not valid.
+- The entire will must be handwritten.
+A mixture of computer printouts, copies and handwritten parts is also inadmissible.

-• The will must be signed by the future testator with first name and surname.
+- The will must be signed by the future testator with their first name and surname.
 If the will comprises several pages, each page must be signed.

-• The will can be kept at the testator’s home or with a trusted person.
-Optionally, the handwritten will can be kept in special official custody at the local court.
+- The will can be kept at the testator’s home or with a trusted person.
+Optionally, the handwritten will can be placed in special official safekeeping at the local court.

 Note: If you want to make sure that your will complies with legal and content-related requirements, have it checked by a specialised lawyer.